 Consider the number of “real” trees in each forest across the prediction period.
 By “real” trees, I mean trees which actually divide the data; i.e., trees which contain more than one node.
 In the base forest model, out of 50 typical trees, nearly all 50 of them will be real.
 By contrast, in my forest model, only about 4.6 trees per 50 trees are real.
 In other words, my model only actually does anything less than 10% of the time.
 In reality, of course, the model is performing tens of thousands of calculations behind the scenes in order to optimize the penalty parameter, but the penalty the model identifies as optimal, for a typical tree, is apparently less than 10% likely to yield any splits whatsoever.

 Intuitively, this makes sense.
-If the data is actually motivated by an AR(1) process or something similar, and if the default fit suggested by the tree is in fact an AR(1) process, then the tree will not split very often.
-If, on the other hand, the default fit suggested by the tree is simply the mean of all observations, then the tree is extremely likely to suggest splits when faced with a dataset motivated by an AR(1) process.
+If the data is actually generated by an AR(1) process or something similar, and if the default fit suggested by the tree is in fact an AR(1) process, then the tree will not split very often.
+If, on the other hand, the default fit suggested by the tree is simply the mean of all observations, then the tree is extremely likely to suggest splits when faced with a dataset generated by an AR(1) process.
 Indeed, this proves to be the case, and although the base forest fits a tree over 99% of the time (compared to 9.19% of the time for the time-series forest), the base forest nonetheless offers a reasonably good fit.
 I highlight this point to make it clear that, despite their reasonably similar fits (the forecast RMSEs are within 10% of each other), the two models are behaving in very different ways.

 Specifically, the time-series-optimized forest isn’t doing much to change the AR(1) model which underlies it.
 For the more than 90% of trees which do not split, each tree assumes a single AR(1) process for the entire dataset; in other words, more than 90% of the time, the trees could be replaced by a simple AR(1) model.
 Recall from Table 2 above that the AR(1) model produces a worse forecast than the ARIMA model.
 Yet the time-series-optimized forest outperforms the ARIMA model.
 This performance boost is due to the 9.19% of trees which actually differ from a straight AR(1) model, and to the randomness of the features and data which the trees are fed.
 The forest doesn’t try to do too much; the AR(1) model is a good one, and the forest makes only occasional changes to it.
 By judiciously choosing when to alter the AR(1) model and when to let it alone, the forest outperforms, not just the AR(1) model itself, but also the ARIMA model.
 Small adjustments to a good model are all that is needed to improve it.